Using DOME zero on the Upper Jaw and a Bite Splint on the Lower Jaw

 Here’s how this powerful combination works.

-The combination of MARPE and Invisalign clear aligners is very powerful for people who need large amounts of palatal expansion and cranial-facial growth.
-We use MARPE for controlled skeletal expansion of the upper jaw.
+DOME zero is a combination of DOME zero expander and clear aligners.
+The protocol is very powerful for people who need large amounts of palatal expansion and cranial-facial growth.
+We use the DOME zero expander for controlled skeletal expansion of the upper jaw.
 Unlike traditional rapid methods, we implement a slow, biologically guided expansion (MASPE), which allows the craniofacial structures to adapt more harmoniously.

 Benefits of Clear Aligners with Palatal Expansion